 - Who will be assigning work to students? - Back up supervisors if you are unavailable? - Who else can they go to for questions? -- informal mentors, support staff, etc. - Explain how to track their work.
-Consider using a a shared spreadsheet (see tinyurl.com/ExternTracker for an example)
+Consider using a a shared spreadsheet

 Keep it fun and interactive (especially for remote orientations)